NZ Governance, Trusts & Māori Land — A Friendly Overview

 Many Māori land trusts and incorporations have a large number of owners across generations.
 Over time, it is normal for:

-- some owners to be disengaged (by choice, distance, or life circumstances)
+- some owners become disengaged by choice, distance, or life circumstances

 Key point: This is often structural, not personal.